heartcombo/simple_form/README.md

 ### RDocs

-You can view the **SimpleForm** documentation in RDoc format here:
+You can view the **Simple Form** documentation in RDoc format here:

 http://rubydoc.info/github/plataformatec/simple_form/master/frames

-If you need to use **SimpleForm** with Rails 2.3, you can always run `gem server` from the command line after you install the gem to access the old documentation.
+If you need to use **Simple Form** with Rails 2.3, you can always run `gem server` from the command line after you install the gem to access the old documentation.

 ### Bug reports